-The Equitable Life Assurance Society is a mutual owned by its sole Member, Utmost Life and Pensions Limited (ULP).
+The Equitable Life Assurance Society is a mutual owned by its sole Member, Utmost Life and Pensions Limited (ULP) following the acquisition of the Society by ULP in January 2020.
 The Society ceased writing new business in December 2000.

 The Society's business model seeks to continue to provide a safe home for its policyholders through a strategy of efficient capital and operational management.